SCAA Machine Pitch Rules

 4. Players must stay in the same position for the entire inning, unless injury.

 5. Not all players are required to play in the infield, but to encourage participation, it is recommended.
+Players must play a minimum of 1 inning of the first 4 innings in outfield or catcher to encourage player rotation.

 6. No infield fly rule will be used.